Learn how communities around the world understand and strive for health and well-being.

 The faculty/staff team shown on this page is a sample of the individuals who may lead your specific program.
 Faculty and coordinators are subject to change to accommodate each program’s unique schedule and locations.

-Abid has been working with SIT Study Abroad as an academic coordinator for the India: Health and Human Rights program since January 2011.
-He holds a master's degree in social work, with a specialization in reproductive and child health.
-Abid has over 12 years of experience in the public health field in India.
+Abid holds a master's degree in social work, with a specialization in reproductive and child health.
+He has more than 12 years of experience in public health in India.
 Previously, he worked for a USAID-funded project on the role of local self-government in the promotion of reproductive and child health.
 He also served as project coordinator of the USAID-funded Community-Based Distribution Project of Family Planning Methods.
 He was part of a pioneering team that implemented a flagship public health program for the government of India's National Rural Health Mission in Rajasthan.
 Abid was also involved with one of UNICEF's largest communication and social mobilization initiatives, the intensive immunization of pulse polio in Uttar Pradesh.
-He was a visiting faculty for SIT Study Abroad before joining SIT full-time in India.
-He coordinates programs for both IHP: Health and Community and IHP: Social Entrepreneurship.
+He was a visiting faculty for SIT before joining SIT full-time in India in 2011.

 Nicole has worked closely with SIT since 2011, serving as South Africa country staff for both the IHP: Health and Communities and IHP: Cities in the 21st Century programs.
 Nicole recognizes the ethos of IHP as closely aligned to her own passionate commitment to the exploration of her country through roads less traveled and through the stories of ordinary people from different walks of life, stories she feels go unheard too often.
 Nicole holds a diploma in culinary arts and accreditation as a South African tour operator.
 She has traveled extensively throughout South Africa as well as neighboring African countries and brings a wealth of experience and insight into both the historical and contemporary nuances that shape life in South Africa today.